opnfv/functest/docs/testing/developer/internship/testapi_evolution/index.rst

 ---------------

 The curation phase was the first 3 to 4 weeks of the internship.
-This phase was to get familiar with the testapi code and functionality and propose the solutions/tools for the tasks mentioned above.
+This phase was to get familiar with the TestAPI code and functionality and propose the solutions/tools for the tasks mentioned above.
 Swagger codegen was choosen out of the four tools proposed `[3]`_ for generating static documentaion.